pipermerriam/eth-testrpc/README.md

 * `web3_sha3`
 * `web3_clientVersion`

-There’s also a special non-standard method that’s not included within the original RPC specification:
+There’s also special non-standard methods that aren’t included within the original RPC specification:

 * `evm_reset`
+* `evm_snapshot` : No params.
+Returns the integer id of the snapshot created.
+* `evm_revert` : One optional param.
+Reverts to the snapshot id passed, or the latest snapshot.

-When calling `evm_reset`, the `testrpc` will revert the state of its internal chain back to the genesis block and it will act as if no processing of transactions ever took place.
-This is useful for automated tests to ensure tests are running against a known clean state.
+When calling `evm_reset`, the `testrpc` will revert the state of its internal chain back to the genesis block and it will act as if no processing of transactions has taken place.
+Similarly, you can use `evm_snapshot` and `evm_revert` methods to save and restore the evm state at as desired.
+Example use cases for these methods are as follows:

+* `evm_reset` : Run once at the beginning of your test suite.
+* `evm_snapshot` : Run at the beginning of each test, snapshotting hte state of the evm.
+* `evm_revert` : Run at the end of each test, reverting back to a known clean state.

 ### License